DavePearce/Homepage/content/blog/2023/digging_eof.md

 for EVM bytecode.
-The EOF proposal is spread over several EIPs (see the ["Mega EOF Endgame"](https://notes.ethereum.org/@ipsilon/mega-eof-specification) for an overview of them all).
+The EOF proposal is spread over several EIPs (see the ["Mega EOF Endgame"](https://notes.ethereum.org/@ipsilon/mega-eof-specification) for an overview).
 My goal here is to provide a high level overview and, in particular, to clarify what problems it is trying to solve.

 The EOF proposal was recently presented at the [All Core Devs Execution Layer meeting](https://www.youtube.com/watch?v=t25IIQWfCnY)